RAG

 - "GDMT for reduced EF"Source Types

 - Local: sources attached to the current note.
-Good for one-off uploads tied to a specific patient.
+Good for uploads tied to a specific patient.

 - Account: guidelines, protocols, and papers in your persistent library.
 Indexed once and available to every note on your account.